Degree: Master of Science (M.Sc.)

 Language requirements and certificates

-For the master's degree program in Applied Geosciences, you need sufficient knowledge of German or English.
-Your German language skills must be at least level C1 and your English language skills at least level B2 of the Common European Framework of Reference for Languages (CEFR).
-The
+For the master's degree course in Applied Geosciences, you need sufficient knowledge of German or English.
+It is sufficient to demonstrate proficiency in one of the two languages at the required level.
+It is enough to demonstrate knowledge of one of the languages.
+Your knowledge of German must be at least level C1 and your knowledge of English at least level B2 of the Common European Framework of Reference for Languages (CEFR).

 Proof of sufficient German language skills